Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 5. The migration script can be tested locally by directly running it in SQL server, then querying the DB to see those terms have been deleted from the `LANG_OBJECTS` table.
 6. Create a pull request and after it's approved, merge the script into master.
 The updated DB with the terms removed should appear in the next build.

+### Langterms outside of web components
+These steps mentioned above should be followed for any LangTerms (not just WebComponents) that are deleted or renamed with the LAIM tool but not cleaned up from the database.

 # API documentation